OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_Course_Tools.md

 ### Test statistics

 The test statistics allow you to perform general course-related, anonymous statistical evaluations of your tests.
 All tests included in the course are displayed.

 The key figures for a test as well as further analyses of the time taken to complete a test, average points per question and the percentage of correct answers per question are displayed.
 In addition, key figures such as the number of participants who completed the question, average score, time taken to complete the question, etc. are displayed and visualized for each question.
 You can evaluate a test with regard to e.g. difficulty and suitability by means of characteristic values for test evaluation and item analysis.

+A download of the raw data and a print version are also available here.

 Access to the test statistics is not only available to the course owners but also to all coaches of the course.

 ### Survey statistics

-The survey statistics allow you to make a general course-related, anonymous statistical evaluation of your questionnaires/surveys.
-For each survey there is an overview, tables, diagrams and access to the individual questionnaires (form).
+The survey statistics allow you to perform a general course-related, anonymized statistical evaluation of your surveys.
+For each survey there is an overview, tables, diagrams and access to the individual questionnaire forms.
+It is also possible to export the data as a PDF or Excel table and to print it out.

 The overview includes key figures such as the number of completed questionnaires, submission period and processing time.
 The tab "Tables" contains evaluations for individual questions.
 In the tab "Diagrams" the results are visualised in the form of bar charts and the corresponding statistical data such as median, variance and standard deviation are displayed.
 In the tab "Individual forms" you have access to each individual questionnaire.
 All accesses are anonymous.

 Besides course owners all coaches have access to survey statistics.

-### Data Archiving tool  {: #archive}
+### Archiving & Reporting  {: #archive}

-The [archive tool](Data_archiving.md) can be used to store the results of various course elements of a course.
-In particular, saving the results of surveys, tests, self-tests, tasks, group tasks and course results are important elements that you should save at the end of the course.
+Elements of the course can be archived here with the help of a wizard.
+Either a complete archive or a partial archive with selected course elements can be created.
+In particular, saving the results of the surveys, tests, self-tests, assignments, group tasks and the course results are important elements that you should save at the end of the course.

+Archives created by course owners are anonymized.
+The results are created in the form of an HTML document and an Excel raw data document.
+If required, a PDF can also be created.
+As soon as the archive has been created, it will appear in the overview.

+In addition, log files, course results, chat history and forums can be archived separately.

+Details on data archiving to date can be found [here](Data_archiving.md).

 ### Booking methods

 Here you will find an overview of all the people who have booked your course.

-This menu appears only if a booking method has been selected in the "Settings" of the administration in the tab "Release".
+This menu appears only if a booking method has been selected in the "Settings" of the administration in the tab "Share".

-### Copy
+### Copy with and without wizard, exportcontent

 Learning resources are copied in order to be able to reuse an old course structure for a new semester, for example.
 When copying a course, the structure, folder contents, HTML pages and group names (without group members) are copied.
 User data such as forum entries, group members, etc. are not copied.
 However, user data such as forum posts, group members, etc. will not be copied.
 This way you get a completely reset course without user-specific data remains.